dbt-labs/dbt-audit-helper/README.md

 ## compare_all_columns ([source](macros/compare_all_columns.sql))
 This macro is designed to be added to a dbt test suite to monitor changes to values when code is changed, as part of a PR or during development.
-It draws from the Advanced Usage of the `compare_column_values` described above, and additionally sets up a test that will fail if any column values do not match.
-If there is a test failure, results can be inspected in the warehouse.
+It sets up a test that will fail if any column values do not match, with options for more or less stringent requirements.
+If there is a test failure, results can be inspected in the warehouse, including by using the primary key in the test output to join to relevant tables in your dev or prod schema to investigate the error.

 ### Usage: